Llumbroso/ios_simple_example/README.md

 UIApplication.shared.registerForRemoteNotifications()
 ```

-You should have two function in your AppDelegate : `didFailToRegisterForRemoteNotificationsWithError` and `didRegisterForRemoteNotificationsWithDeviceToken`.
+You should have two methods in your AppDelegate : `didFailToRegisterForRemoteNotificationsWithError` and `didRegisterForRemoteNotificationsWithDeviceToken`.

 You need to give Woosmap Now the notification token each time the `AppDelegate.didRegisterForRemoteNotificationsWithDeviceToken` is called :